-Tip: Prior to approval, denial, or placing on hold.
-You may also choose status Submitted if you only want to add notes to the request.
+Tip: Prior to approval, denial, or placing on hold, you may also choose status Submitted if you only want to add notes to the request.

 Transactions in Submitted status (needing review and approval) will appear.
-Click Process to access the details.

 Tip: You can also search for specific transactions by training provider, transaction number, SO number, course acronym, request status, a date range for debits, or a date range for the start of a class.

 Requests that have been submitted but have not yet approved by the Team Captain have a status of Submitted.